alexanderkozlenko/random-org/README.md

 ### Limitations

-- `string` is the only supported type for user data optional parameter (Signed API)
-- `getResult` method is not supported (Signed API)
 - `base64` is the only supported format for BLOBs representation in JSON
 - `10` is the only supported base for integers representation in JSON
+- `string` is the only supported type for user data optional parameter (Signed API)
+- A method for retrieving previously generated results is not supported (Signed API)